CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 }
 ```

-This project was also presented at the [IEEE VR 2020](http://ieeevr.org/2020/) conference by way of a poster, video submission, and research demonstration.
-The complete list of related publications can be found [here](http://greg3dinechin.com/publications).
+This project was also presented during the conference's main event by way of a poster, video submission, and research demonstration.
+The complete list of publications related to COLIBRI VR can be found [here](http://greg3dinechin.com/publications).

 ## Contributors